bloopybae/obsbot-control-linux/docs/adr/001-application-architecture.md

 ## Context

-We are building control applications (GUI and CLI) for the OBSBOT Meet 2 camera using the official OBSBOT SDK.
+We are building a GUI-first control application with an accompanying developer CLI for the OBSBOT Meet 2 camera using the official OBSBOT SDK.
 The camera requires specific command sequences, has transitional states, and supports numerous control parameters.
 We need an architecture that:

 1. Provides responsive UI despite camera command latency
 2. Maintains consistent state between applications